-As a result of the foregoing factors, based on industry data as of the end of 2013, the number of active industry manufacturing facilities was 123, a decrease of 200 plants since 1999, representing a 62% reduction.
-The availability of consumer financing for the purchase of manufactured homes continues to be constrained, as discussed below.
+As a result of the foregoing factors, and based on industry data as of the end of 2014, the number of active industry manufacturing facilities was 125, a decrease of 198 plants since 1999, representing a 61% reduction.
+The availability of consumer financing for the purchase of manufactured homes continues to be constrained.
 If current industry conditions continue or get materially worse, we may be required to take steps in an attempt to mitigate the effect of unfavorable industry conditions, such as the closure of facilities or consolidation of existing operations.
 These steps could impair our ability to conduct our business in a manner consistent with past practice and could make it more difficult for us to expand our operations if and when industry conditions improve.
 Furthermore, some of these steps could lead to fixed asset, goodwill or other impairment charges.

-We may not be able to successfully integrate Fleetwood, Palm Harbor, CountryPlace, Standard Casualty and any future acquisition or attain the anticipated benefits, and the acquisition of Fleetwood, Palm Harbor, CountryPlace, Standard Casualty and other future acquisitions may adversely impact the Company's liquidity
+We may not be able to successfully integrate past acquisitions, including the recent acquisitions of Fairmont Homes and Chariot Eagle and any future acquisition or attain the anticipated benefits, and past acquisitions may adversely impact the Company's liquidity